getsentry/sentry/src/sentry/replays/blueprints/api.md

 ### Browse Replay Selectors [GET]

-Retrieve a collection of replays.
+Retrieve a collection of selectors.

 **Attributes**